Table of Contents

 So how is the classification determined?
 It comes down to a particular test: the Howey Test, which determines whether a transaction is an “investment contract.”

-Let’s take a look at the Howey Test and how it applies to crypto.
+Let’s look at the Howey Test and how it applies to crypto.
 You may have heard the phrase before, but do you know what the Howey Test means?

 What Is the Howey Test?